ErpNetDocs/tech/modules/logistics/wms/how-to/execute-order-lines.md

 ## **Execute lines** UI function

 The "Execute lines" UI function available in the definition of the Warehouse Orders.

 When started, it executes the warehouse order lines according to the information specified in them - product, quantity, lot, serial number, etc..
-As a result, it creates Warehouse Transactions, Document Fulfillments or both, depending on the particular line's [task type](/modules/logistics/wms/how-it-works/task-types/index.md).
-The function is especially useful when [entering initial availability](/modules/logistics/wms/how-to/initial-availability.md) in the Warehouse or as a backup way to execute lines without using the [WMS Worker](xref:wms-worker) app, in case there is a problem with mobile devices for example.
+As a result, it creates Warehouse Transactions, Document Fulfillments or both, depending on the particular line's [task type](/modules/logistics/wms/how-it-works/task-types/index.md). <br/>The function is especially useful when [entering initial availability](/modules/logistics/wms/how-to/initial-availability.md) in the Warehouse or as a backup way to execute lines without using the [WMS Worker](xref:wms-worker) app, in case there is a problem with mobile devices for example.

 To begin, go to the definition of the Warehouse Order you would like to execute.
 Make sure that its state is **released** and if it is not, **release** the document before starting the function.